 Larger recreational vessels owned by U.S. citizens may (at the option of the owner) be documented by the U.S. Coast Guard.
 Call the Coast Guard at 1-800-799-8362 for more information.
 Documented vessels also must be registered in Washington but are not required to display the registration number.

-By law, any new or used motor vessel, other than a Jet Ski type personal watercraft, must display a sticker that warns passengers of the dangers of carbon monoxide (CO) poisoning.
+By law, any new or used motor vessel, other than a Jet Ski type personal watercraft, must display a carbon monoxide warning sticker that alerts passengers of the dangers of carbon monoxide (CO) poisoning.
 Use the “Washington State CO” warning sticker or a Department of Licensing-approved sticker previously installed in another state or by the manufacturer.
-If you don’t receive a sticker when you renew or register, contact your local vehicle licensing office or call (360) 902-3812, telephone device for the deaf, (360) 664-8885.
+If you don’t receive a sticker when you renew or register, contact your local vehicle licensing office.

 Boaters Visiting Washington State